pillmuncher/yogic.cs/Glossary.md

 ### **Monad**:

-* A concept of Category Theory and a design pattern in Functional Programming.
+* A concept from Category Theory and a design pattern in Functional Programming.
-  Monads are used for managing side effects and computations in a structured way.
+  Monads are used to manage side effects and computations in a structured way.
 In Yogic, the *Triple-Barrelled Continuation Monad* is used for managing logical computations.

 ### **Monoid**: